danibcorr/ml-wiki/docs/capt_4_artificial_intelligence/capt_4_2_deep_learning/topic_1_fundamentals.md

 posteriores resulta esencial.
 Para abordar este tipo de problemas se emplean los modelos secuenciales, cuya función es procesar los datos respetando su orden y capturando las dependencias que existen a lo largo de la secuencia.

+Creo que es importante en el contexto de los modelos secuenciales definir el concepto de los modelos causales, A layer H = f (X) is causal if Hi = f (X:i ), i.e., the output value corresponding to the i -th element of the sequence depends only on elements “from its past”.
+A model composed only of causal layers will, of course, be causal itself.
+For example, a convolutional layer with kernel size 1 is causal, since each element is processed considering only itself.
+However, a convolutional layer with kernel size 3 is not causal, since it is processed considering in addition one element to the left and one element to the right.
+We can convert any convolution into a causal variant by partially zero masking the weights corresponding to non-causal connections.
+Veremos que este es uno de los métodos utilizado en modelos como los Transformers en la parte del decodificador, que es la parte que funciona como un modelo autoregresivo y es gracias al enmascarado que podemos hacer eso.

 ### 6.1.
 Representación de secuencias